logan-anderson/logan.codes/content/blog/you-need-suspense.md

 export default UserLayout;
 ```

-Again this but but what if we want to add a user detail page (`/app/dashboard/users/[id].tsx`) to our dashboard and we don't want to wrap it in the `UserView` component?
-We could use [route groups](https://nextjs.org/docs/app/building-your-application/routing/route-groups) but that gets messy fast.
+Again, this achieves the result we want.
+Issues will come up later when we want to add a "user detail" page (`/app/dashboard/users/[id].tsx`) to our dashboard and we don't want to wrap it in the `UserView` component (from `layout.ts`)?
+We could use [route groups](https://nextjs.org/docs/app/building-your-application/routing/route-groups) but that gets messy fast and is not a great solution for this problem.

-The bigger issue comes when we want do add more content to our user view page.
-Maybe we want to add a section for "Most viewed products" before the table.
-We cant multiple children in a layout file.
+The bigger issue comes when we want to add more dynamic content to our user view page.
+Maybe we want to add a section above the `<UserView />` for "Most viewed products".
+Since we cant have "multiple children" in a layout this would be impossible.

 The matter of the fact is there is almost always static content that should not live in a layout but also does not need to wait for the data to load.